jxhuang0508/CVRN/README.md

 $ git clone https://github.com/yzou2/CRST.git
 ```

-5. move files into ADVENT and CRST, respectively:
+5. move files into ADVENT and CRST, respectively (if the shell file does not work well, please move all files from 'cvrn_train_r/ADVENT' into the cloned 'ADVENT' mannually, and similar for 'cvrn_train_r/CRST' and the cloned 'CRST'):
 ```bash
 $ cd CVRN
 $ cp cvrn_train_r/ADVENT/advent/dataset/* ADVENT/advent/dataset